 Reduced benefit options should be included with the rate action letter.

-The options should be limited to no more than four or five options.
+The options should be limited to a reasonable number of options (market research suggests no more than 4-5 options).

+The communication should clearly identify any reduced benefit options that are available only during the 45-60 day decision window.

 The communication should advise the policy holder they can ask about reducing their benefits at any time regardless of a rate increase.